Pages in Food poisoning

-Over 50,000 cases of bacterial food poisoning are reported to doctors in England and Wales each year.
+Over 500,000 cases of bacterial food poisoning are confirmed by doctors in England and Wales each year.

 Food poisoning is an illness brought on by the consumption of contaminated food of which the symptoms are diarrhoea, vomiting, nausea and abdominal pain.

 These symptoms usually occur within one to seven days.